Table of contents

 Examples of HTML <strong> Tag

-Example 1: Basic Use of the <strong> Tag
+Example 1: Basic HTML Strong Tag

 <!DOCTYPE html>